ZeweiChu/WikiNLI/README.md

 # WikiNLI

-dataset and code for the paper [Mining Knowledge for Natural Language Inference from Wikipedia Categories]()
+The dataset and code for the paper [Mining Knowledge for Natural Language Inference from Wikipedia Categories]()

 ## Dataset
 The training and development dataset are under [data](/data)